Diff-TTSG: Denoising probabilistic integrated speech and gesture synthesis: Experiments

-We compared the proposed method both to held-out natural speech and motion (condition \textbf{NAT}) and to a baseline system based on the most successful approach in previous ISG work \cite{wang2021integrated}, constituting the previous state of the art on the task.
+We compared the proposed method both to held-out natural speech and mocap (condition \textbf{NAT}) and to a baseline system based on the most successful approach in previous ISG work \cite{wang2021integrated}, constituting the previous state of the art on the task.
 The latter uses a modified version of the Tacotron 2 architecture \cite{shen2018natural}, with an additional gesture-prediction LSTM operating on at the output of the attention-LSTM layer of the decoder.
-We trained the baseline using the official ISG implementation\footnote{\url{https://github.com/swatsw/isg_official}} and the best training protocol identified by \cite{wang2021integrated}, which has several stages: starting from a unimodal Tacotron 2 TTS checkpoint\footnote{\url{https://github.com/NVIDIA/tacotron2}} trained on the read LJ Speech dataset\footnote{\url{https://keithito.com/LJ-Speech-Dataset/}} (since spontaneous speech is difficult to learn from scratch), the system was fine-tuned on the TSGD2 training audio for 80,000 updates, before freezing all TTS-related parts of the network and training the remaining gesture-generation weights on the motion from TSGD2 using a combined MSE and adversarial loss for another 100k updates.
+We trained the baseline on the same data as the proposed system (no differences in pre-processing), using the official ISG implementation\footnote{\url{https://github.com/swatsw/isg_official}} and the best training protocol identified by \cite{wang2021integrated}, which has several stages: starting from a unimodal Tacotron 2 TTS checkpoint\footnote{\url{https://github.com/NVIDIA/tacotron2}} trained on the read-aloud LJ Speech dataset\footnote{\url{https://keithito.com/LJ-Speech-Dataset/}}, the system was fine-tuned on the TSGD2 training audio for 80k updates, before freezing all TTS-related parts of the network and training the remaining gesture-generation weights on the motion from TSGD2 for another 100k updates, using a combined MSE and GAN loss.
+The GAN loss was based on the output of a discriminator network that takes both speech and gesture as input, with the discriminator predicting whether a given input speech-gesture pair was synthesised or taken from the training data.
+(Starting from a pre-trained model was necessary because spontaneous speech is difficult for models like Tacotron 2 to learn from scratch, especially from smaller datasets, since these models do not force monotonic alignments between acoustics and phones; cf.\ \cite{mehta2022neuralhmm}.)
 We label the resulting system \textbf{T2-ISG}.

 We also created an ablation of our model with the same architecture but with modalities trained sequentially instead of jointly.
 Specifically, we took the trained G-TTS system, froze its weights, added the gesture-synthesis pathway and trained that part for 300k updates.
 We call this G-TTS+M as the TTS part is the exact same, now just generating motion on top.